-Our program is designed to teach skills within the areas of communication, socially appropriate behavior, and functional living to individuals with autism whose needs cannot be met within their home school district.
+Our program is designed to teach within the areas of communication, socially appropriate behavior, and functional living to individuals with autism or other related disabilities whose needs cannot who were previously served within Turning Pointe's CN Day School.
 This focus helps our students gain access to education, their families, friends, and the community by building a foundation of independence and self-reliance.

-Turning Pointe utilizes an interdisciplinary approach that supports the core deficits of autism spectrum disorder, multiple and intellectual disabilities, and speech/language disorders through Evidence-Based Practices (EBPs) and assists students as they grow and learn to manage everyday challenges.
-Communication, socially appropriate behavior, and functional living skills, with an emphasis on skill generalization, is our overall program model that guides student programming, data collection procedures, and implementation of EBP's.
-This model uses the latest research and clinical expertise to help students develop new skills and enhance personal talents and strengths as they navigate towards independent thriving futures.
+Turning Pointe utilizes an interdisciplinary approach that supports the core deficits of autism spectrum disorder through Evidence-Based Practices (EBP) and assists students as they grow and learn to manage everyday challenges.
+Communication, socially appropriate behavior, and functional living skills, with an emphasis on skill generalization, is our overall program model that guides student programming, data collection procedures and implementation of EBP's.
+This model uses the latest research and clinical expertise to help students develop new skills and enhance personal talents and strengths as they navigate toward independent thriving futures.